 I want to stress that you can freeze this milk, but the manufacturers tend to disagree.

 So, should we freeze it?

-Here are what manufacturers say:
+Here is what the manufacturers say:

-Try this out!
+Try it out!